Grave(s) ~ First Generation

 On 13 Jan 1815 there is a burial registered of William Grave of Bagraw aged 59 years in the Allhallows Bishops' Transcript.
 This would make his birth c1756.
 There are several possible baptisms for a William Grave in Cumberland at this time.

-See Slater's Directory of 1855 for the geography of Aspatria.
+See Slater's Directory of 1855 for the geography of Aspatria and Allhallows.

 ALLHALLOWS CHURCH